pnp/sp-dev-fx-webparts/samples/react-manage-profile-card-properties/README.md

 - Clone this repository
 - Move to sample folder
-- in the command line run:
+- In the command line run:
   - `npm install`
   - `gulp build`
   - `gulp bundle --ship`
   - `gulp package-solution --ship`
   - `Add to AppCatalog and deploy`

-- approve the required permissions (User.ReadWrite, Directory.AccessAsUser.All) on SharePoint Admin in App permissions
+- Approve the required permissions (User.ReadWrite, Directory.AccessAsUser.All) on SharePoint Admin in App permissions

+> **NOTE:** This web part does not work in the local workbench

 <img src="https://telemetry.sharepointpnp.com/sp-dev-fx-webparts/samples/react-manage-profile-card-properties" />